open-resources/dash_curriculum/_sources/part1/chapter2.md

 ```
 - In order to display the app, open the browser and navigate to the URL shown in the console, in this case: http://127.0.0.1:8050/

-[.jpg with the App output]
+[.png with the App output from browser only]

 ---

 ## Interacting with the App
 Once the app is launched and working, we can:
   - Stop the app: typing (Ctrl+C) on the console will stop the app.
 This is sometimes required as one App per port can be launched: if we forgot to stop the app and we launch a different app, an error message will be displayed.

-[.jpg with the error message appearing when two apps are simultaneously launched]
+[.png with the error message appearing when two apps are simultaneously launched]

   - Update the app: whenever we apply any change the app code, we may re-launch the app to display the new version of the code.
 A quicker alternative can be to activate the "live updating".
 Live update will refresh the app, from the browser, as you apply any modification to the corresponding .py file.
 In order to activate this functionality, the statement to Launch the server should be modified to:
 ```
 if __name__ == '__main__':